1. Why should you invest in SCSS?

-An individual can invest a maximum amount of Rs 15 lakhs, singly or jointly in an SCSS account (in multiples of Rs 1,000).
+An individual can invest a maximum amount of Rs 15 lakhs, individually or jointly in an SCSS account (in multiples of Rs 1,000).
 The amount invested in the scheme cannot exceed the money that has been received on retirement.
-Hence, the individual can invest either Rs 15 lakhs or the amount received as a retirement benefit whichever is lower.
-The account can be opened by cash for an amount below Rs 1 lakh and by cheque for an amount above Rs 1 lakh.
+Hence, the individual can invest either Rs 15 lakhs or the amount received as a retirement benefit, whichever is lower.
+The account can be opened by cash for an amount below Rs 1 lakh and by cheque for an amount exceeding Rs 1 lakh.

 4. Benefits of investing in SCSS

-1. Safe and Reliable: This is an Indian government-sponsored investment scheme and hence is considered as the safest and reliable investment option.
+1. Safe and Reliable: This is an Indian government-sponsored investment scheme and hence is considered to be one the safest and most reliable investment options.

-2.Simple and easy process: The process to open an account is simple and can be opened at any authorized banks and any post offices across India and transferable across India.
+2.Simple and easy process: The process to open an SCSS account is simple and can be opened at any authorized bank or any post office in India.
+It is also transferable across India.

-4. Nomination: Nomination facility is available at the time of opening an SCSS account by submitting an application as part of Form C which is also accompanied by the passbook to the Branch.
+4. Nomination: Nomination facility is available at the time of opening an SCSS account by means of submitting an application as part of Form C. This submission is also accompanied by the passbook to the Branch.

-5. Tax benefits: Tax deduction up to Rs 1.5 lakh can be claimed under Section 80C of Indian Tax Act 1961.
+5. Tax benefits: Tax deduction of up to Rs 1.5 lakh can be claimed under Section 80C of the Indian Tax Act, 1961.

-6. Flexible: Tenure of this investment scheme is flexible and it has an average tenure of 5 years but can be extended up to 3 more years.
+6. Flexible: The tenure of this investment scheme is flexible with an average tenure of 5 years which can be extended up to 3 additional years.

-1. Form A has to be filled for opening SCSS Account.
+1. Form A has to be filled for opening an SCSS Account.

-3. Address proof such as Telephone bill, Aadhar card.
+3. Address proof such as Telephone bill, Aadhar card is mandated.

-4. Age Proof Document is required like as Passport, Senior Citizen Card, a Birth certificate issued Corporation or registrar of births and death, Voter ID card, PAN card etc.
+4. Age Proof Document is required.
+This could be in the form of a Passport, Senior Citizen Card, a Birth certificate issued by the Corporation or registrar of births and death, Voter ID card, PAN card etc.